 Wisdom = having what one needs, when one needs it.
 Wise permission (bhaga, Guru) is elegantly simple and requires deep trust in the Divine!
 Negative karma is corrected when intelligence (Surya) outweighs fear (Shani).
-Generally this happy outcome is the result of pragmatic experience: one comes to see, after many repetitions of misfortune originating in some harmful action of a parallel life , that one is indeed creating the troubles.
+Generally this happy outcome is the result of pragmatic experience: one comes to see, after many repetitions of misfortune originating in some harmful action of a parallel life , that one is indeed creating the polarizing catalysis.

 As soon as the self-consciousness is sufficiently nourished by positive expectations, one may begin to (1) identify and (2) release the negative expectations.
 If a new level of wise permission has opened because the native has paid off a karmic debt caused by ignorant and harmful action in a parallel life , that is a very nice feeling of opportunity and lightness.
 It is slow going at first but soon there is a landslide of sparkling golden permissions!

 Fear is a heavy, grey, oppressive energy and when it is lifted there is a light, golden, liberating energy revealed which was there all along and its gloriously happy in the presence of the Divine.
 So in this glorious enlightened state, one will act.
 The act is wise.
 It has consequences of course = karma, but the karmic effect is beneficial as wise actions increase compassion.

 The key as always is consciousness of motivation.
 Most of the time, conscious self-granted permission is the direct result of the spiritually intentional release of fear which was temporarily obscuring the natural entitlement to live well, live free, and serve others with compassion.